 I doubt many reading this blog would serve a delicious home-cooked meal on styrofoam plates but I needed a number 3 in this list… Use real cutlery, glasses and cloth napkins while you’re at it.

-4. Ditch the jewel cases
+4. Refuse the jewel cases

 Choose your playlist on your favorite device before the big night and have that playing before your guest arrives.
 As I type this, I’m listening to Louis Armstrong on the Ella Fitzgerald station I set up on Pandora.
 Other artists on this station include: Billie Holiday, Nat King Cole, Etta James, Dean Martin, Astrud Gilberto and Frank Sinatra.